mathewHatch/School/Notes.markdown

 Zvi, a college Junior worries he lacks the ability to converse with Professors and instead e-mails them due to transactional thinking

-## A Hot Trend: The Internet, Social Media & The Elderly
+## A Hot Trend: The Internet, Social Media & The Elderly by Anita Kamiel

 The elderly use the internet (71%) and social media (34%) to bridge the gap with loved ones, decreasing isolation.
 It is a gateway to the outside, inaccessible world